Where We Work Uganda

 Chronic political instability and ineffective economic management led to a pattern of decline that has made Uganda one of the world's most impoverished and least-developed countries.
 Nearly a quarter of its population lives below the poverty line.
 Many people live in inadequate and overcrowded dwellings in slums, mostly without clean water, electricity and proper sanitation.
 Rural people, too, suffer from a serious lack of basic necessities.

-Farmer Loans: Loans help farmers pay expenses during the growing season.
-Opportunity Uganda maps and profiles clients’ farms, enabling the bank to customise lending to their needs.
+- Farmer Loans: Loans help farmers pay expenses during the growing season.
+We work with partners to map and profiles clients’ farms, enabling our financial partners to customise lending to their needs.